FreshRSS/FreshRSS/docs/en/admins/06_LinuxInstall.md

 apt install libapache2-mod-php
 ```

-Next, we'll need to install and configure MySQL.
+Next, we will need to install and configure MySQL.
 Install MySQL components like so:

 ```sh
 sudo apt install mysql-server mysql-client php-mysql